 ST&R can assist importers facing this and other detentions.
 For more information please contact Kristine Pirnia, Elise Shibles, or Nicole Bivens Collinson.

-Click here to register for ST&R’s Jan.
-14 webinar on forced labor issues.
+Click here to register for ST&R’s on demand webinar on forced labor issues.